b45ch1/algopy/documentation/sphinx/index.rst

     The :math:`T` is an indeterminate, i.e. a formal/dummy variable.
 Roughly speaking, this is the UTP equivalent to the imaginary number :math:`i` in complex arithmetic.
 The `P` can be used to compute several Taylor expansions at once.
 I.e., a vectorization to avoid the recomputation of the same functions with different inputs.

     If the input UTPs are correctly initialized one can interpret the coefficients of the resulting polynomial as higher-order derivatives.
-Have a look at the Taylor series expansion example for a more detailed discussion_.
+Have a look at the `Taylor series expansion example`_ for a more detailed discussion.

-.. _discussion: examples/series_expansion.rst
+.. _`Taylor series expansion example`: ./examples/series_expansion.html

 Reverse Mode of AD: